jordanccox/jordanccox/README.md

 #### What I'm working on...

 I have built a number of projects in vanilla JavaScript, React, and React + Redux.
 I'm most interested in backend development and system design.
 Currently, I'm working on building APIs in TypeScript and learning Go.
-You can checkout my pinned projects to see some of the things I've built that I'm most proud of.
+You can check out my pinned projects to see some of the things I've built that I'm most proud of.

 <!--
 **jordanccox/jordanccox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.